LinuxForHealth/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 ### **$bulkdata-status: Poll Job**
 The response returned is 202 if the job is queued or not yet complete.

-Note: If the job is stopped, e.g, due to shutdown of the IBM FHIR Server where the job is running the bulkdata job, then upon polling the status of the bulkdata job, the server restarts the JavaBatch job, and the response to the client is Accepted: 202.
+Note: If the job is stopped, e.g, due to shutdown of the LinuxForHealth FHIR Server where the job is running the bulkdata job, then upon polling the status of the bulkdata job, the server restarts the JavaBatch job, and the response to the client is Accepted: 202.
 The response returned is 200 if the job is completed.

 The following is a sample path to the exported ndjson file, the full path can be found in the response to the polling location request after the export request (please refer to the FHIR BulkDataAccess specification for details).